itsnydell/moderne/README.md

 ### Post Header Images

-To enable post header images, you must place the desired image as the FIRST item in a blog post.
-No text should be above the image.
-This will enable large post header images as seen in the screenshots.
+To enable post header images, use the built in post images feature.

 ### Disqus